rs239/schema/docs/source/overview.rst

-In generating a shared-space representation, Schema is similar to statistical approaches like CCA (canonical correlation analysis) and deep-learning methods like autoencoders (which map multiple representations into a shared space).
+In generating a shared-space representation, Schema is similar to statistical approaches like CCA (canonical correlation analysis) and deep-learning methods like autoencoders (which map multiple representations into a shared latent space).
 Each of these approaches offers a different set of trade-offs.
 Schema, for instance, requires the output space to be a linear transformation of the primary modality.
 Doing so allows it to offer the following advantages:

-  * **Interpretability**: one can identify which features of the primary modality were important in maximizing its agreement with the secondary modalities.
+  * **Interpretability**: Schema identifies which features of the primary modality were important in maximizing its agreement with the secondary modalities.
+If the features corresponded to genes (or principal components), this can directly be interpreted in terms of gene importances.

   * **Regularization**: single-cell data can be sparse and noisy.
 As we show in our `paper`_, unconstrained approaches like CCA and autoencoders can "overfit" in these situations by identifying a shared space that picks up on artifacts rather than true biology.
-A key feature of Schema is its regularization: you specify a maximum limit on the distortion of the primary modality.
-Thus, a noisy secondary modality's contribution to the final result is constrained.
+A key feature of Schema is its regularization: you specify a maximum limit on the distortion of the primary modality, thus constraining a noisy secondary modality's contribution to the final result.

   * **Speed and flexibility**: Schema is a based on a fast quadratic programming approach that allows for substantial flexibility in the